 (3) Expressions used in this section have the same meanings as they have in the Agvet Code of this jurisdiction.

-[Section 31 amended by No. 8 of 2009 s.
+[Section 31 amended: No. 8 of 2009 s.
 19(4).]

 32. Regulations

 The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.